Language: EN

 What is versioning in programming

-Versioning is an essential practice in software development that allows us to track and control the changes made in a project over time.
+Versioning is an essential practice in software development that allows us to track and control the changes made to a project over time.

-The concept of versioning is something we use every day, and it is not exclusive to programming.
-For example, imagine you have a text document, and then you modify this document.
+The concept of version is something we use every day, and it is not exclusive to programming.
+For example, imagine you have a text document, and later you modify this document.

 Instead of overwriting the same document, you save it as a new one.
-This way you can have traceability of the modifications.
-Well… you have just created a new version of your document.
+This way, you can have traceability of the modifications.
+Well… you just created a new version of your document.

 programacion-versionado

-If you are somewhat rigorous, you will set some rules to designate each version.
+If you are more or less rigorous, you will set some rules to designate each version.
 For example, you put a v1, v2 at the end, or the date, or whatever.
-If not, you will end up like in the joke… ‘documento_final’, ‘documento_final_ahora_si’ 😉
+If not, you will end up like in the joke… ‘final_document’, ‘final_document_now_yes’ 😉.

-Working with versions is always complicated, and it requires rigor and care.
-Generally, it requires that you have a series of rules or norms and that you follow them to the letter.
+Working with versions is always something complicated, and it requires rigor and care.
+In general, it requires you to have a series of rules or norms and to follow them strictly.

 As I said, versioning exists in many fields.
-It exists in documents, it exists in manufacturing blueprints.
-Each sector has its own tools for managing versions.
+It exists in documents, it exists in manufacturing plans.
+Each sector has its own tools to manage versioning.

 What is versioning?

-Technically speaking, versioning refers to the assignment of tags or numbers to different modifications of the software, as it is developed and updated.
+Technically speaking, versioning refers to the assignment of labels or numbers to the different modifications of the software as it is developed and updated.

-Each version represents a specific state of the project at a given time.
-This usually includes changes, improvements, or corrections regarding previous versions.
+Each version represents a specific state of the project at a given moment (this may include changes, improvements, or fixes compared to previous versions).

-Version management is very relevant (indispensable?) for the reliability of the software in large-scale projects.
-For both:
+Version management is very relevant (essential?) for the reliability of software in large-scale projects.
+Both for:

 • People who use your development